-- A clearly identified, long-term vision of sustainability for the region - Ongoing two-way conversation between Government and citizens - Citizens that are more informed about the social and economic conditions required for regional sustainability - Enhanced regional input into priority and policy setting of Government - Deliberative, purposeful, inclusive conversations that are informed and meaningful are becoming part of the business process for the council and Government - Government and citizens appreciate the kind of discussion that they have been having and see the value of these discussions - Government and citizens are building trust - Citizens and Government both feel ownership in the decision-making process and feel a shared sense of responsibility for regional sustainability - Sustainable solutions are identified at the regional level - Innovation and creativity is encouraged and supported at the regional level - Regions have leaders who are influencing others at they adapt to the changing realities of their regions
+- A clearly identified, long-term vision of sustainability for the region; - Ongoing two-way conversation between Government and citizens; - Citizens that are more informed about the social, economic, environmental and cultural conditions required for regional sustainability; - Enhanced regional input into priority and policy setting of Government; - Deliberative, purposeful, inclusive conversations, which are informed and meaningful, are becoming part of the business process for the Council and Government;

+- Government and citizens appreciate the kind of discussion that they have been having and see the value of these discussions; - · Government and citizens are building trust; - Citizens and Government feel ownership in the decision-making process and feel a shared sense of responsibility for regional sustainability; - Sustainable solutions are identified at the regional level; - Innovation and creativity is encouraged and supported at the regional level; and - Regions have leaders who are influencing others as they adapt to the changing realities of their regions

-This mission statement is written for the next four years, however, the work of the Council is looking ahead 15 years.
+This mission statement is written for the next four years; however, the work of the Council is looking ahead 15 years.
 Advancing regional sustainability takes time and involves a considerable learning process.
-Citizens and Government must build trust and must be willing to listen to and learn from each other.
+Citizens, community and Government must build trust and must be willing to listen to and learn from each other.

 Over the next four years, the Council will take steps to advance regional sustainability.
 First, regional priorities will be developed and communicated within regions and to Government departments.
-The next step will be to explore ways the Council together with regional partners and Government departments can work together to advance these priorities.
+The next step will explore ways the Council, together with regional partners and Government departments, can work together to advance these priorities.
 Over time, these priorities will evolve as we make accomplishments and come to new understandings of the changes that are taking place within the region.

-One of the ways the Council will work with Government is through representation on the Provincial Council of the Rural Secretariat which meets directly with Cabinet and Deputy Ministers.
-This representative will contribute to the discussion of provincial priorities in the context of regional distinctions.
+The Council will work with Government through representation on the Provincial Council of the Rural Secretariat.
+This Provincial Council meets directly with Cabinet and Deputy Ministers contributing to the discussion of provincial priorities in the context of regional distinctions.